kriszyp/lmdb-js/README.md

 ```
 Once shared structures has been enabled, you can store JavaScript objects just as you would normally would, and lmdb-store will automatically generate, increment, and save the structural information in the provided key to improve storage efficiency and performance.
 You never need to directly access this key, just be aware that that entry is being used by lmdb-store.

+This option is recommended when storing with data with similiar object structures in a database (including inside of array).

 ## Compression
 lmdb-store can optionally use off-thread LZ4 compression as part of the asynchronous writes to enable efficient compression with virtually no overhead to the main thread.
 LZ4 decompression (in `get` and `getRange` calls) is extremely fast and generally has little impact on performance.
 Compression is turned off by default, but can be turned on by setting the `compression` property when opening a database.
 The value of compression can be `true` or an object with compression settings, including properties:
 * `threshold` - Only entries that are larger than this value (in bytes) will be compressed.
 This defaults to 1000 (if compression is enabled)